iamYole/DIO-DevOps-Projects/Project 22 - Infrastructure as a Code using Terraform Part 3/README.md

 Few things to note from this section

 - Ensure the S3 buckets and DynamoDB Table are not deleted by accident.
 This can be done by introducing the mete data `lifecycle`.
+- Its also advisable to create the S3 Bucket and DynamoDB manually, or from a different Terraform Project with a different Terraform State file.
+That way, the state of these objects can be managed separately from the state of other objects in which they are storing the state of.
 - When creating the `backend` resource, ensure the values are hard coded as it won't accept variables.

+## Restructuring the Code - Best Practice

+Now, let's look as some best practice in terraform.
+Some new concepts will be introduced in this section to help make the code easier to write, maintain as well as making the code reusable for other projects.
+Let's begin.

+### Map and Lookup

+A map is a data structure that stores a collection of key-value pairs.
+Each key in the map must be unique, and the values can be of any data type, including strings, numbers, lists, or even nested maps.
+You can use maps in Terraform to represent structured data, configurations, or sets of parameters.
+They are commonly used to define variables, configure resources, or pass data between modules.

+To access values from a map in Terraform, you can use the `lookup` function.
+The `lookup` function retrieves the value associated with a specified key from a map.
+It also allows you to provide a default value if the key does not exist in the map.

+With this understanding, we can restructure the `variables.tf` file to take advantage of this data type.

+Currently we defined two different variables to store the AMI values for the instance.
+Let's modify the file with the code below:

+> ```bash
+> variable "regions" {
+>  type = map(string)
+>  default = {
+>    "London_Office" = "eu-west-2"
+>    "US_Office"     = "us-east-1"
+>  }
+> }
+>
+> variable "instance_types" {
+>  type = map(string)
+>  default = {
+>    "small"  = "t2.micro"
+>    "medium" = "t3.medium"
+>    "large"  = "r5.large"
+>  }
+> }
+>
+> # A nested map variable
+>
+> variable "Images" {
+>  type = map(map(string))
+>  default = {
+>    "US_Office" = {
+>      "RHEL_9"           = "ami-0fe630eb857a6ec83"
+>      "Ubuntu_Server_22" = "ami-080e1f13689e07408"
+>    }
+>    "London_Office" = {
+>      "RHEL_9"           = "ami-035cecbff25e0d91e"
+>      "Ubuntu_Server_22" = "ami-0b9932f4918a00c4f"
+>    }
+>  }
+> }
+> ```

+In the code above, we defined three (3) variables of type map.
+The `Images` variable above was defined using a nested map i.e a map inside another map.
+To use these variable, let's edit the files where we created EC2 Instances with the code below:

+> ```bash
+>  image_id      = lookup(lookup(var.Images, "US_Office"), "RHEL_9")
+>  instance_type = lookup(var.instance_types, "small")
+>
+> # Also edit the provider block in the main.tf file with the code below
+>
+> provider "aws" {
+>  region = lookup(var.regions, "US_Office")
+> }
+> ```

+Notice how we also nested the `lookup()` function to loop through the key / value pair of the nested map variable.

+### Dynamic Blocks

+Dynamic blocks in Terraform provide a way to create repeated nested blocks dynamically within a resource or module configuration.
+They allow you to generate multiple similar blocks based on a list or map of values, reducing duplication and enabling more flexible and concise configurations.

+Dynamic blocks are particularly useful when you need to create multiple similar configurations, such as multiple ingress rules for a security group, multiple subnet blocks for a VPC, or multiple tags for a resource.
+Currently, we created six(6) different security groups by defining a block for each of them.
+Some of these security groups have multiple ingress rules defined.
+We will be refactoring the code using dynamic blocks in place of multiple ingress rule definitions.

+In the `security_group.tf` file, let's edit the `ext-alb-sg` SG with the code below:

+> ```bash
+> #security group for alb, to allow access from any where for HTTP and HTTPS traffic
+> resource "aws_security_group" "ext-alb-sg" {
+>  name        = "ext-alb-sg"
+>  vpc_id      = aws_vpc.dio-vpc.id
+>  description = "Allow TLS inbound traffic"
+>
+>  dynamic "ingress" {
+>    for_each = {
+>      "HTTP"  = 80,
+>      "HTTPS" = 22
+>    }
+>
+>    content {
+>      description = ingress.key
+>      from_port   = ingress.value
+>      to_port     = ingress.value
+>      protocol    = "tcp"
+>      cidr_blocks = ["0.0.0.0/0"]
+>    }
+>  }
+>  egress {
+>    from_port   = 0
+>    to_port     = 0
+>    protocol    = "-1"
+>    cidr_blocks = ["0.0.0.0/0"]
+>  }
+>
+>  tags = merge(
+>    var.tags,
+>    {
+>      Name = "${var.tag_prefix}_ext-alb-sg"
+>    },
+>  )
+>
+> }
+> ```

+## Refactoring the Code into Modules

+Modules are reusable components that encapsulate configuration, making it easier to manage and maintain infrastructure as code.
+Modules allow you to package and organize resources, variables, outputs, and other Terraform constructs into logical units that can be used across different Terraform configurations.